Soureus/Click-The-Green-Square-/README.md

 --------------------------------------------------------------------------------------------------------------------------------
 All code written by https://github.com/Soureus
 --------------------------------------------------------------------------------------------------------------------------------
-to run the game open the Click The Squares.jar file
+to run the game open the "Click The Squares.jar" file